-The Deferred Short-term incentive ('DSTI') expense for 2025 includes the current year expense impact of deferred shares in the FY22, FY23, FY24 and FY25 grants.
-The cost of shares is fixed at the time of grant and expensed on a straight-line basis over the vesting period which ranges from 1 to 4 years. over a three-year period using an annual probability assessment of the hurdles being met at the end of the vesting period.
+The ESP Equity expense for 2025 includes the relevant 2025 expense impact of the FY23 and FY24 grants under the Employee Share Plan.
+The cost of shares is fixed at time of the grant and expensed of grant and expensed on a straight-line basis over the vesting period which ranges from 1 to 4 years.

+over a three-year period using an annual probability assessment of the hurdles being met at the end of the vesting period.
 The FY23 tranche will vest at an individual level in September 2025.
-There was The ELI rights expense includes the current year expense impact of the Executive LTI (ELTI) granted in FY22, FY23, FY24 and FY25.
+There was The ELTI rights expense includes the current year expense impact of the Executive LTI (ELTI) granted in FY22, FY23, FY24 and FY25.
 The life-to-date expense relating to the FY23 grant was written back no FY25 grant to KMP in FY25 as the probability of achieving the performance hurdles was assessed as nil.
 The life-to-date expense relating to the FY22 grant was written back in FY24 as the probability of achieving the The CEO was awarded 78% (2024: 69%) of his maximum STI incentive by the Board.
 The maximum incentive is 2 times his target STI at 30 June 2025.
 50% of this award is paid in cash and the remaining 50% is paid in deferred shares over each of the next 3 years (subject to any additional deferral over 4 years to align with FAR), with first shares vesting in September 2026